SuwaliArora/Demo-Project-Of-RESTFUL-API/README.md

  json_data = JSONRenderer().render(serializer.data)
 ```

-## Requirements
-- Python
-- Django
-The following packages are optional:

-- PyYAML, uritemplate (5.1+, 3.0.0+) - Schema generation support.
--  Markdown (3.0.0+) - Markdown support for the browsable API.
-- Pygments (2.4.0+) - Add syntax highlighting to Markdown processing.
-- django-filter (1.0.1+) - Filtering support.
-- django-guardian (1.1.1+) - Object level permissions support.

-## Django REST Framework
-Django REST framework is a powerful and flexible toolkit for building Web APIs.

-- The Web browsable API is a huge usability win for your developers.
-- Authentication policies including packages for OAuth1 and OAuth2.
-- Serialization that supports both ORM and non-ORM data sources.
-- Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
-- Extensive documentation, and great community support.
-- Used and trusted by internationally recognized companies including Mozilla, Red Hat, Heroku, and Eventbrite.

 ## ModelSerializer Class
 The ModelSerializer class provides a shortcut that lets you automatically create a Serializer class with fields that correspond to the Model fields.